-Travis has represented over 1,000 clients charged with criminal offenses and has extensive experience working with expert witnesses to gather evidence to be used at trial.
+Travis has represented thousands of clients charged with criminal offenses and has extensive experience working with individuals with FASD that are involved in the criminal justice system, as well as expert witnesses to gather evidence to be used at trial.
 For example, he has worked with experts in the areas of cell phone and computer forensics, eyewitness identification and, medical analysis, which have contributed to successful defense strategies.
 He has a lengthy list of successful results with a trial success rate of over 80%.
-Read More...

 As a Minnesota criminal defense attorney, Kyle’s advocacy has helped change the legal landscape.
 He has won several cases before the Appellate Courts involving minority populations, which include upholding individual’s constitutional rights and ensuring their voices are heard.
 One such case is State v.
 Miller, where the Wisconsin Supreme Court granted religious freedom to the Amish community.
 Additionally, he represented the defendant in State v.
 Vue, which is a case cited by all criminal defense attorneys when arguing racial bias for individuals charged with crimes.

 Kyle has been a panel attorney for Outfront Minnesota, where he has represented LGBT individuals throughout the criminal justice system.
 He handled the appellate cases State v.
 Rushing and State v.
 Pinkal, which are cases that protect the rights of gay individuals in criminal court.